 - This recipe calls for an 8x5-inch pan.
 If your pan is larger (9x5), it's fine.
 The finished loaf won't be quite as tall.

-- If you have ripe bananas and you're not ready to make banana bread, throw them in a zip lock bag and store it in the freezer.
-When ready to bake, simply let the bananas thaw for 15-20 minutes, then cut one end of the bananas off and squeeze the soft banana into your mixing bowl.
+- If you have ripe bananas and you're not ready to make banana bread, throw them in a zip lock bag and store them in the freezer.
+When ready to bake, simply let the bananas thaw for 15-20 minutes, then squeeze the bag to remove any large lumps.
+Cut a little snip from one corner of the bag and simply squeeze the soft bananas into your mixing bowl.

 - I like to use a whisk for steps 1- 3 followed by a rubber or silicone spatula to stir in the dry ingredients.